 Helpful related articles:

-You'll see a practice pad in the image above.
+You'll see a practice pad in the image below.
 These are rubber pads that are normally fixed to a wood base.
 Practice pads are used to build technique and will act as the snare drum on your otherwise imaginary drum set.

 3) It's better to practice on a real drum set, right?